PIFSC Young Scientist Opportunity

 - Program wrap up: Participants and mentors hold a final meeting to review final products and discuss the participant's experience.
 Participants will also have the opportunity to present their work at a symposium for NOAA IRC staff at the end of the summer

 - Evaluations: Participants and mentors complete a program evaluation to provide feedback that will help PIFSC and JIMAR improve the structure of the program

 Participant Eligibility Requirements

 - Full-time status as a degree-seeking college student with no fewer than 24 credit hours earned at an accredited college or university, and who will not be graduating until after fall quarter/semester 2016 (i.e. sophomores, juniors, and non-graduating seniors)

 - Cumulative and semester/quarter GPA of 3.0 (based on a 4.0 scale) in all completed undergraduate courses and in the major field of study

 - Majoring in a discipline or study area related to marine or atmospheric science, research, technology, or education, and supportive of NOAA/JIMAR's programs and mission (for example, biological, social or physical sciences; mathematics; engineering; computer and information sciences; and teacher education)

 - Ability to obtain post-job offer security clearance to work in a federal facility including fingerprinting and background check.
-The participant will be working at NOAA's IRC, which is located on Ford Island in Pearl Harbor, an active military base.
+The participant will be working at NOAA's IRC, which is located on Joint Base Pearl Harbor-Hickam, an active military base.

 2016 Application Instructions